YUSU-Dev/website/SECURITY.md

 ### Guidelines for reporting a vulnerability

-When you are investigating and reporting the vulnerability in one of York SU's open source repositories, or a website on the York SU domain or subdomain, you must not:
+When you are investigating and reporting the vulnerability in one of YUSU's open source repositories, or a website on the YUSU domain or subdomain, you must not:

 - break the law
 - access unnecessary or excessive amounts of data
 - modify data
 - use high-intensity invasive or destructive scanning tools to find vulnerabilities
-- try a denial of service - for example overwhelming a service on yorksu.org with a high volume of requests to disrupt yorksu.org services or systems
+- try a denial of service - for example overwhelming a service on yusu.org with a high volume of requests to disrupt yusu.org services or systems
 - tell other people about the vulnerability you have found until we have disclosed it
 - social engineer, phish or physically attack our staff or infrastructure
 - demand money to disclose a vulnerability